 grunting and jerky movements notes taped to our front doors.

 As you can tell from the above tweets, I had a Twitter-friendly nickname all picked out for them: “It.”
-Not because Stephen King novels creep me out but because they had a not-very-personable name (it incorporates the word “family,” for the record) and had a mailing address not in Madison but north of here, in a teeny tiny burg called Windsor.
+Not because Stephen King novels creep me out but because they had a not-very-personable name (it incorporates the word “family,” for the record) and had a mailing address not in Madison but in a teeny, tiny burg in northern Dane County.
 My first face-to-face contact with them was with a manager who stops by every now and again to check up on the building, mow the lawn, etc. But she’s only the manager.
 The first direct contact with the actual ownership occurred on Super Bowl Sunday 2015, when, rather than having her mind on the Patriots and Seahawks, she called me up and asked whether or not I was interested in staying in the place past my lease’s expiration on April 30.
 Yes, I told her.

 But what really freaked me out was not that she called me up on the day of the Super Bowl, when one’s mind usually isn’t on lease agreements.
 The lady on the other end of that phone call sounded snooty, condescending… and quite, quite creepy.
 Which led me to a change in nickname:

-It also led me to start thinking about something I didn’t need to think about in 8 years: Look for a new apartment.
+It also led me to start thinking about something I didn’t have to think about for 8 years: Look for a new apartment.
 The lease that “Creepy” sent to me three weeks after her call (what took her so long?) included a monthly rent in the amount of… $785/month!
-While you may think that amount’s not too bad, and it is reasonable compared to a lot of other apartments here in Madison, that $35/month increase (from $750/month) was a big jump from the very reasonable $10/month rent increases I had seen in prior lease agreements.
+While you may think that amount’s not too bad, and it is reasonable compared to a lot of other apartments here in Madison, that $35/month increase (from $750/month) was a big jump from the very reasonable $10/month rent increases I had seen in prior lease agreements from Mr. Landlord and the landlord before him.
 What’s more, some of the other apartments with cheaper rent I saw before signing and sending back that lease to “Creepy” were rather small.
-And because I have a lot of stuff, moving into smaller quarters would have been a step back.
+And because I have a lot of stuff, moving into smaller quarters would have been a big step back.

 Despite the rent, I really love the apartment I’m living in now.
 In fact, I will go so far to say that other than a duplex in Green Bay that I shared with my sister in the mid-1990s, this is the best place I’ve ever lived in.
 I also plan to stay here for another year, even though I just found out in today’s mail that “Creepy” will raise the monthly rent again in the new lease, from $785 to $810, due to what her note says is unspecified “cost increases.”
-(At least Mr. Landlord was honest about his rent increases; they were due to city water rates.)
+(At least Mr. Landlord was honest about his rent increases; let’s just say city water doesn’t grow on trees.)

 Will I go the ownership route, you ask, and purchase a condo or house?
 I won’t rule that out entirely, especially if the cost will be lower than what I will pay in rent during the coming year — although when factoring in stuff like mortgage, closing costs, upkeep, utilities, etc., I’m not entirely sold on that possibility.
 And while I should have a car loan paid off a year from now (more breathing room in the bank), the fear of not having a job a year from now, while remote at this moment, still hangs over me like the sword of Damocles.
 Plus, I fear that I’ll buy more than I can actually afford on a monthly basis (a delicate matter for our family; I’ll discuss it in my next post).
 At least right now I still have a great place that I’m happy to call… home.